 This makes it more difficult for an individual project developer to access this demand, and more attractive to work with a partner who has already nurtured and understood these client relationships and which has established the systems and processes to meet and respond to client expectations.

 Positive impact for people and biodiversity is key

 Alongside verified emissions reductions, additional project impacts, generally those aligned with the UN Sustainable Development Goals (SDGs), continue to be strong motivating factors for corporates.

 A focus on the positive social, biodiversity and equality impacts provided by our project partners is vital in attracting companies to purchase carbon credits or invest in project development.

 That is why we choose to work with on-the-ground project implementation partners who understand the local stakeholders and ecosystems and have the highest standards of conduct.
-We also help quantify these multiple outcomes for corporates by taking projects through certifications like the Climate, Community and Biodiversity Standard (CCB), SD VISta and Gold Standard for the Global Goals.
+We also help quantify these multiple outcomes for corporates by taking projects through certifications like the Climate, Community and Biodiversity Standard (CCB), SD VISta and Gold Standard for the Global Goals and Plan Vivo.

 Custom project development

 Increase in demand has driven the price of carbon credits up to a level that makes new project development financially viable and we are seeing greater interest from our clients in financing new projects.

 This represents a different level of engagement with projects over a much longer period, and with a different risk profile.
 Clients are highly selective in the partners with whom they work – and our project partners are equally selective in choosing funding partners who understand the real complexity of project development.